Before you Travel

 Start preparing for your trip four to six weeks before you go.

-Read the latest health advice for the country you're travelling to by using NATHNAC's interactive world map, and check the travel safety updates with the Foreign & Commonwealth Office.
+Read the latest health advice for the country you're travelling to by using NATHNAC's country information, and check the travel safety updates with the Foreign & Commonwealth Office.

 You may need travel vaccines or, if diseases such as malaria are a risk, you may need to start protecting yourself well in advance.